-The program consists of ten courses (30 credits), which includes eight core courses and two elective courses.
+The program consists of ten courses (30 credits), which includes a choice of seven out of eight core courses, two elective courses and a capstone course.
 The core courses cover critical elements of business management in today's technologically advanced and global business environment.
 The course sequence is flexible, as most core courses do not have prerequisites beyond the basic requirements to enter the MBA program.

 Ship delivers its MBA degree program in three convenient formats: part time, full time, and online.
 The requirements are the same in each of the three delivery formats.
-Students can also select the Supply Chain Management Concentration, Management Information Systems Concentration, or Finance Concentration.
+Students can also select the Accounting Concentration, Business Analytics Concentration, Finance Concentration, Health Care Management Concentration, Management Information Systems Concentration, or Supply Chain Management Concentration.